 Newspapers are an excellent and, in many cases, overlooked resource that can offer a wealth of genealogical information.
 From in-depth, cited family histories to local histories, business directories, biographies and more, periodicals can add new levels of detail to your family history research.

 Although Irish migration began in the 1700’s and has maintained a steady flow throughout the centuries, it was Great Irish Famine of the nineteenth century that triggered one of the greatest population displacements of modern times.
 In this second of our series on the Great Famine, we examine the perilous journey the Irish took to the New World.
-We hope this will provide a better understanding of the lives of your ancestors and will inform your future heritage travel.
+We hope this will provide a better understanding of the lives of your ancestors.

 To celebrate National Book Lovers Day, the Wandering Gaels are sharing their favourite travel and heritage books.
 We hope our picks will inspire you, motivate you and take you on a new journey!